Brian-Baros/SarahMemory/README.md

 ---
 # **🏁 Final Note**
 SarahMemory AiOS is not the product of a corporate lab, a venture‑funded engineering army, or a billion‑dollar data center.
-It is being built by a single creator, donation driven, and the opensource community with a simple belief:
+It is being built by a single creator, donation driven, and the open-source community with a simple belief:
 People and the world deserve an AI that belongs to them — not to a corporation.
 This system exists so everyone can use artificial intelligence without: